Online AM Guide

 FM Shadowing

 I recommend you do your shadowing early in the semester, especially if you're still a little unsure about what you need to do during your shows.
-When you get your shadowing done, send me an email letting me know you completed it.
+When you get your shadowing done, send the AMPD an email confirming you've completed it.

 Mission Control

 During our fundraising week for the station, Radiothon, AMs serve as Mission Control staff.
 All this means is that you'll sit in the FM studio with an FM DJ as they do their show and answer the phones when people call in to make donations.
-More information about this will be available when Radiothon gets closer, but if you want to get ahead of the game, check out this mission control script.
+More information about this will be available when Radiothon gets closer, so you don't need to worry about it during the start of your training.

 Midway Checks and Final Checks